Buggem/polish-pong/README.md

-# polish-pong
+# Polish Pong
-a pong port for the thumby
+A port of Atari's classic game, Pong, written in Micro Python.
+Designed for usage with thumby.